anabit-LLC/RangeRiteFastSample/README.md

 Please report any issue with the sketch to the Anabit forum: https://anabit.co/community/forum/analog-to-digital-converters-adcs

-Example code developed by Your Anabit LLC © 2025 Licensed under the Apache License, Version 2.0.
+Example code developed by Anabit LLC © 2025
+Licensed under the Apache License, Version 2.0.